an adagio (2022), 10′, (2222/4331/1+2/hp/archi) Watch in YouTube

 Orchestral Works with Soloist(s)

 Commissioned by the Tapiola Sinfonietta, Vesterås Sinfonietta and O/Modernt.
-To be premiered by Hugo Ticciati, Simon Crawford-Phillips and Tapiola Sinfonietta conducted by Ryan Bancroft.
+Premiered by Hugo Ticciati, Simon Crawford-Phillips and Tapiola Sinfonietta conducted by Ryan Bancroft 2.3.2023.

 Commissioned by the Finnish and Swedish Radio Symphony Orchestras.
 Premiered by Vikingur Olafsson and the Finnish Radio Symphony Orchestra conducted by Klaus Mäkelä 7.1.2022.